lomotos10/GCM-bot/README.md

 - /\[mai|chuni|ongeki\]-info `song name`: Shows the maimai/chunithm/ongeki level and chart constants of the song, as well as other info.
 - /\[mai|chuni|ongeki\]-jacket `song name`: Shows the maimai/chunithm/ongeki jacket of the chart.
-- /help: Links to this page.
+- /help: Prints help info, and a link to this page.

 There may be more hidden undocumented commands!